We crunched the numbers for eight Amazon Prime perks to help you figure out if the benefits outweigh the $119 fee.

 |More things to know:|

-Great news foodies: Your 5 percent discount with the Amazon Prime Visa also applies to Whole Foods purchases.
-Cardmembers get 5 percent back any time they use their Amazon Prime Visa to shop at Whole Foods (and free delivery in some cities through its Prime Now service – more on that below).
+Great news, foodies: Your 5% cash back with the Amazon Prime Visa also applies to Whole Foods purchases.
+Cardmembers get 5% back any time they use their Amazon Prime Visa to shop at Whole Foods (and free delivery in some cities through its Prime Now service).
 This 2017 survey indicates that Amazon Prime members who shop regularly at Whole Foods spend an average of $1,371 per year on Whole Foods purchases.
-If you fit this niche, your 5 percent discount is likely to net you around $69 per year in savings at Whole Foods.
+If you fit this niche, your 5% discount is likely to net you around $69 per year in savings at Whole Foods.

-Amazon Prime offers some great benefits for Amazon Family members, and one of the more popular ones is its 20 percent discount on diapers.
-To get the discount, you must start a diaper subscription through Amazon’s Subscribe and Save service – Amazon will then deliver the diapers to you on a regular basis (in intervals between one and six months), and you can cancel at any time.
+Amazon Prime offers some great benefits for Amazon Family members, and one of the more popular ones is its 20% discount on diapers.
+To get the discount, you must start a diaper subscription through Amazon’s Subscribe and Save service.
+Amazon will then deliver the diapers to you on a regular basis (in intervals between one and six months), and you can cancel at any time.

-Drawbacks: A quick comparison of Amazon’s diaper prices verifies that the 20 percent discount can get you some of the lowest prices on diapers, without requiring a lot of footwork.
+Drawbacks: A quick comparison of Amazon’s diaper prices verifies that the 20% discount can get you some of the lowest prices on diapers, without requiring a lot of footwork.
 However, the discount isn’t as great as it seems.
-Amazon Subscribe and Save is open to any Amazon member, and regular Amazon members are already entitled to a 15 percent discount as long as they subscribe to at least five items.
-So, the Prime discount is really more like a 5 percent discount.
+Amazon Subscribe and Save is open to any Amazon member, and regular Amazon members are already entitled to a 15% discount as long as they subscribe to at least five items.
+So, the Prime discount is really more like a 5% discount.
 Also, you should be aware that Amazon prices fluctuate wildly, so you’ll need to keep a close eye on your subscription.

 Amazon Prime membership entitles you to unlimited access to thousands of TV and movie titles at no additional cost.
-Since competitors like Hulu around $12 per month for similar services, we figure that Prime’s free streaming service is worth around $144 per year.
+Without a Prime membership, a Prime Video subscription costs $8.99 per month, so this perk saves around $108 per year.

-Drawbacks: While Amazon has been working to beef up its content, it doesn’t offer the same quality or breadth of content as say Netflix.
-However, it does have some good titles in its lineup, including original series “The Marvelous Mrs. Maisel” and “Catastrophe.”
+Drawbacks: While Amazon has been working to beef up its content, it doesn’t offer the same quality or breadth of content as, say, Netflix.
+However, it does have some good titles in its lineup, including original series like “The Marvelous Mrs. Maisel” and “Catastrophe.”
 As a free add-on service, it’s a great deal.